sayheyakanksha/hcidepot/pages/i695-capstone-thesis.md

 # Edit the markdown on in this file to describe your collection
 # Look in _includes/feature for options to easily add features to the page
 ---
+{%- comment -%}

-{% include feature/jumbotron.html objectid="/assets/img/capstone-thesis.jpg" heading="The Course" text="Where cool ideas are born." %}
+{% include feature/jumbotron.html objectid="/assets/img/capstone-thesis.jpg" heading="About " text="Where cool ideas are born." %}
+{%- endcomment -%}

-{% include feature/nav-menu.html sections="About I695 Capstone Thesis Course; Interaction Design;User Research for Design;Service Design;Academic Research" %}
+{% include feature/nav-menu.html sections="About I695 Capstone; Interaction Design;User Research for Design;Service Design;Academic Research" %}

-## About I695 Capstone Thesis Course
+## About I695 Capstone

 The I695 Capstone Thesis Course represents the conclusion of the professional Master's of HCI/d program at Indiana University School of Informatics, Computing, and Engineering.

-Students pursue their own independent projects scaffolded by the course, their peers and the teaching team (2/3 faculty members and 2/3 associate instructors).
-The capstone is each student's opportunity ro show themselves, their peers, and potential employers what they can do.
+Students pursue their own independent projects scaffolded by the course, their peers and the teaching team.
+The capstone is each student's opportunity to show themselves, their peers, and potential employers what they can do.
 The HCI /depot digital capstone collection is part of the culmination of their efforts.

 Students choose from one of the four types of projects: [*Interaction Design*](#interaction-design), [*User Research for Design*](#user-research-for-design), [*Service Design*](#service-design), or [*Academic Research*](#academic-research).
 Methods overlap considerably across all four types.
 The final deliverables determine which type a student has completed.